ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise17/README.md

-﻿# Exercise 17: While loops 1
+﻿# Exercise 17: Counter-controlled while loops

 This exercise is about observing how a few counter-controlled while-loops work and then try to code a few on your own.